gnperdue/VimConfig/README.md

 supermodule reveals a change at `vim/bundle/vim2hs` - all that needs to be done is this needs to have `git add vim/bundle/vim2hs` and then `git commit` to change the pointer to the correct commit in the submodule.

+As we keep making changes to submodules, we keep committing in the submodule first, and then running `add` and `commit` in the supermodule to keep the pointers correct.